Karl Christian Friedrich Krause

-Karl Christian Friedrich Krause (/de/; 6 May 1781 – 27 September 1832) was a German philosopher whose doctrines became known as Krausism.
+Karl (Carl) Christian Friedrich Krause (/de/; 6 May 1781 – 27 September 1832) was a German philosopher whose doctrines became known as Krausism.
 Krausism, when considered in its totality as a complete, stand-alone philosophical system, had only a small following in Germany, France, and Belgium, in contradistinction to certain other philosophical systems (such as Hegelianism) that had a much larger following in Europe at that time.
 However, Krausism became very popular and influential in Restoration Spain not as a complete, comprehensive philosophical system per se, but as a broad cultural movement.
 In Spain, Krausism was known as "Krausismo", and Krausists were known as "Krausistas".
 Outside of Spain, the Spanish Krausist cultural movement was referred to as Spanish Krausism.

 Early life

-Krause was born in Eisenberg, Thuringia, in the duchy of Saxe-Gotha-Altenburg, Germany.
-His parents were Johann Friedrich Gotthard Krause (1 January 1747 - 17 February 1825) and Christiana Friederica Böhme (1755 – 21 December 1784).
+Krause was born in Eisenberg (in present-day Thuringia).
+His parents were Johann Friedrich Gotthard Krause (1 January 1747 – 17 February 1825) and Christiana Friederica Böhme (1755 – 21 December 1784).
 Karl's father Johann was a teacher at the lyceum in Eisenberg, and in 1795 became a Lutheran pastor and hymn collector in Nobitz.

 Studies at the University of Jena, 1797–1802

-Educated at first in Eisenberg, in 1797 Karl enrolled in the nearby University of Jena, where he studied philosophy under F. W. J. von Schelling, J. G. Fichte, C. G. Schütz, H. K. A. Eichstädt, and A. W. von Schlegel.
-He also attended lectures by theologians Johann Jakob Griesbach (1745-1812), Heinrich Eberhard Gottlob Paulus (1761-1851), Karl David Ilgen (1763-1834), and Johann Adolf Jacobi (1769-1847), and lectures by professors in various departments of science and mathematics, including A. J. G. C. Batsch, F. F. Bretschneider, J. F. A. Göttling, J. C. F. Graumüller, J. G. Lenz, J. F. C. von Loder, K. D. M. Stahl, L. J. D. Suckow, and J. H. Voigt.
-Krause received the degree of Doctor of Philosophy from the University of Jena on 6 October 1801, and became a Privatdozent in 1802.
+Educated at first in Eisenberg, in 1797 Karl enrolled in the nearby University of Jena, where he studied philosophy under Friedrich Wilhelm Joseph Schelling, Johann Gottlieb Fichte, Christian Gottfried Schütz, Heinrich Karl Abraham Eichstädt, and August Wilhelm von Schlegel.
+He also attended lectures by theologians Johann Jakob Griesbach, Heinrich Eberhard Gottlob Paulus, Karl David Ilgen, and Johann Adolf Jacobi, and lectures by professors in various departments of science and mathematics, including A. J. G. K. Batsch, F. F. Bretschneider, J. F. A. Göttling, J. C. F. Graumüller, J. G. Lenz, J. F. C. [von] Loder, K. D. M. Stahl, L. J. D. Suckow, and J. H. Voigt.
+Krause received the degree of Doctor of Philosophy from the University of Jena on 6 October 1801, and became a Privatdozent (unsalaried lecturer) in 1802.

 Marriage and children

 With characteristic imprudence, on 19 July 1802 Krause married Sophie Amalie Concordia Fuchs (born 1780), without dowry.
 Amalie was a daughter of Augustin Christian Fuchs (1748-1812) and Christiane Friederike Herrmann.
 Karl and Amalie had 14 children in all, 12 of whom survived their parents.
-The children included: Sophie (Sophia) Christiane Friederike Krause (1803 - December 1873), Karl Erasmus Friedrich Krause (20 September 1805 - 29 November 1861), August Julius Gotthard Krause (b.
-1809), Maria Sidonia (Sidonie) Krause (14 August 1810 - 26 August 1875), Otto Krause (1812-1872), Henriette Auguste Karoline Emma Krause (b.
+The children included: Sophie (Sophia) Christiane Friederike Krause (1803 – December 1873), Karl Erasmus Friedrich Krause (20 September 1805 – 29 November 1861), August Julius Gotthard Krause (b.
+1809), Maria Sidonia (Sidonie) Krause (14 August 1810 – 26 August 1875), Otto Krause (1812-1872), Henriette Auguste Karoline Emma Krause (b.
 1814), Heinrich Karl Gottlieb Krause (b.
 1817), Wilhelm August Ernst Heinrich Krause, Friedrich, Ludwig, Hugo, and Maria Krause (b.
 1823).